FabricAttachedMemory/Emulation/README.md

 ## Setup and Execution

-The Machine project created a Debian derivative known as L4TM: Linux for The Machine.
-It follows that the emulation configurator script *emulation_configure.bash* was created for Debian 8.x (Jessie).
+The Machine project at HPE created a Debian derivative known as L4TM: Linux for The Machine.
+Thus the emulation configurator script of this project, *emulation_configure.bash*, was created for Debian 8.x (Jessie).

-It has been upgraded to work with Stretch and Ubuntu 16/17.
-The script centers around the image produced by vmdebootstrap, and other packages are required as well.
+It has been upgraded to work with Stretch (Debian 9.x) and Ubuntu 16/17.
+The script centers around the image produced by vmdebootstrap, with other packages are required as well.
 These existence of these packages is checked by the script during its early phase.
-You may get output requesting the installation of additional packages to resolve.
+You may get output requesting the installation of additional packages to resolve, then you can re-run the script.

 If your host system is NOT Stretch or Ubuntu 16/17 you may be able to use a Docker Stretch container to create the VMs, then run them on